Jaime5Alvarez/Domain-Application-Infraestructure/README.md

 cd <project-directory>

-markdown

 3. Install the dependencies:

 npm install

-markdown
+4. Get your REST endpoint from crucrud.com and paste it on urls.ts

-4. Start the development server:
+5. Start the development server:

 npm start

-csharp

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to use the app.
+6. Open your browser and visit [http://localhost:3000](http://localhost:3000) to use the app.

 ## Usage